specbeck/brisbanesocialchess.github.io/README.md

 ---

-## 📃 About Brisbane Social Chess
+## 📃 About Brisbane Social Chess Inc

-Brisbane Social Chess is a not-for-profit organization in Queensland that promotes the game of chess through social gatherings and community engagement.
+Brisbane Social Chess Inc is a not-for-profit organization in Queensland that promotes the game of chess through social gatherings and community engagement.
 We organize regular meetups where people can play chess in a relaxed and friendly environment.
 We are registered in Queensland and have a dedicated team of organizers.